New York City Crane Accident Lawyer

 Our lawyers can help you overcome these challenges.
 We will also work to see if you’re entitled to file a third-party lawsuit against the party responsible for the crane accident.

-Call a Seasoned NYC Crane Accident Lawyer for a Free Consultation Today
+Call a Seasoned NYC Construction Accident Lawyer for a Free Consultation Today

 If you or a loved one were hurt in a crane accident, call the knowledgeable personal injury lawyers at Rosenbaum & Rosenbaum, P.C. for help.
 It’s important to call as soon as you can, because New York law only gives you three years to file a lawsuit.